mbforbes/dotfiles/README.md

 # cache:
 curl https://pyenv.run | bash

-# it will have you edit .bashrc to put crap in there
+# it will have you edit .profile and .bashrc to put crap in there
+emacs ~/.profile
 erc

 # probably install a version you want